Skip to main content

 "Consumer Duty has made firms change how they communicate with clients.
 It's not just about compliance but enhancing client experiences and outcomes."

-However, regulations can inadvertently widen the "advice gap"—with over 55% of advisers reporting they no longer serve clients with lower asset levels due to Consumer Duty's complexities, impacting accessibility to advice for many consumers.
+However, regulations can inadvertently widen the advice gap.
+Over 55% of advisers report they no longer serve clients with lower asset levels due to Consumer Duty complexities, impacting accessibility to advice for many consumers.

-Over 55% of advisers no longer serve clients with lower asset levels due to Consumer Duty complexities
+More than half of advisers in The Lang Cat's Advice Gap research say they no longer serve clients with lower asset levels because of Consumer Duty complexity.

 Striking a Balance Between Compliance and Innovation